-For over 19 years, Trend magazine has explored New Mexico’s unique influence on art, design, architecture, and now cuisine.
+For over 21 years, Trend magazine has explored New Mexico’s unique influence on art, design, architecture, and now cuisine.
 With well-written articles and engaging photography, each issue spotlights a broad spectrum of extraordinary artists, their creations, and the unique, cutting-edge products and services that enhance readers’ knowledge of the creative forces behind the trends.
+You can subscribe or purchase 10 past issues here.

 PUBLISHER - Cynthia Canyon